Best Savings Accounts for College Students

 The Varo Savings Account lets you earn 3.00% APY on entire balance, with chance to earn 5.00% APY (on up to $5,000) when you meet requirements.

-There's no opening balance requirement or monthly fees to worry about.
-They even offer a debit card if you open a Varo Bank Account too.
+There's no opening deposit or monthly fees to worry about.
+Plus, if you open a Varo Bank Account, you'll get a debit card to go with it.

-Varo also has a Save Your Change feature, where they round up your eligible transactions and transfer the change from your Varo Bank Account to your Varo Savings Account.
+Varo also has a Save Your Change feature that rounds up your eligible transactions and transfers the change from your Varo Bank Account to your Varo Savings Account.
+It's a handy way to save money without much effort.

 Varo Bank: Online Savings Account